 - Software modules are contributed to E-CAM through the documentation repository of the relevant research-related Work Package.
-The sources for the documentation are stored on the E-CAM GitLab service with rendered documentation available through ReadTheDocs.org. - A Kanban service has been made available to facilitate a lower setup overhead and direct interaction with the issue reporting features of GitLab. - The Redmine service is used to manage larger software projects and track related issues.
+The sources for the documentation are stored on the E-CAM GitLab service with rendered documentation available through ReadTheDocs.org. - The Redmine service is used to manage larger software projects and track related issues.
 It allows users to manage multiple projects and associated sub-projects.
-It features project wikis and forums, issue tracking, time tracking, and flexible, role-based access control. - An Etherpad service has been provided for a number of participants to simultaneously add to meeting notes and minutes during an online collaborative meeting. - A ShareLatex service has been added to facilitate the collaborative production of publication-quality papers using LageX.
+It features project wikis and forums, issue tracking, time tracking, and flexible, role-based access control. - A CodiMD service has been provided for a number of participants to simultaneously add to meeting notes and minutes during an online collaborative meeting. - A ShareLatex service has been added to facilitate the collaborative production of publication-quality papers using MT_EX.

 Over the lifetime of the project these online services continue to mature and expand, particularly in the case of online learning.
-We will soon be able to evaluate the effort associated with content creation and the impact of the end product.